Gerald W. Hopkins, JR

 @khpssuper

-Gerald (Jerry) W. Hopkins, JR has served as Kenowa Hills Public Schools superintendent since 2011.
-Since joining, Mr. Hopkins led the creation of a district partnership with Davenport University to implement a Middle College Program, allowing students to earn an Associate’s Degree while still enrolled at Kenowa Hills Public Schools.
-He also launched Pathways, a blended learning program to provide a non‐ traditional instructional setting for high school learners.
-An advocate for school safety, under Mr. Hopkins’ leadership the community passed a $55 million bond, which included new secure entrances for every school building in the district.
+Gerald (Jerry) W. Hopkins, JR, has served as Kenowa Hills Public Schools superintendent since 2011.
+Since joining, Mr. Hopkins has led the creation of a district partnership with Grand Rapids Community College to implement a Middle College Program, allowing students to earn an Associate’s Degree while still enrolled at Kenowa Hills Public Schools.
+He also launched Pathways, a blended learning program to provide a non-traditional instructional setting for high school learners.
+Thanks to Mr. Hopkins’ leadership and the strong support of our community, the district has invested in three major bonds: a $55 million bond in 2016 that secured every school entrance and added additional safety measures, a $67 million bond in 2020 for district-wide improvements over 10 years, and a $37 million bond in 2024 that added safety and security, expanded outdoor learning, and added significant athletic upgrades.

 Bill Dinkelmann